From the Land of the Moose

 ISBN: 9781927541968 | WMPub#1318 | 5½" x 8½"

-Books will be shipped Monday after the Launch Sept 8th, 2018
+Books ordered before the Launch will be shipped Monday after the Launch Sept 8th, 2018

 Bob Bartlett of North Bay for the poems New North Train and The Moose Hunt

-Olive Becks of Mindemoya for the poems Rising At Daybreak, Threads of Grace and Zamboni Zen
+Olive Becks of Mindemoya for the poems Rising at Daybreak (A Grandmother's Memory) and Zamboni Zen (Confessions of a Hockey Mom)

 Don Bennett of Haileybury for the poem The Syrian